telerik/ajax-docs/controls/floatingactionbutton/getting-started.md

 </telerik:RadFloatingActionButton>
 ````

-As a next step, you can check out the [Functionality]({%slug floatingactionbutton/functionality/alignment%}) of the RadSplitButton.
+As a next step, you can check out the [Functionality]({%slug floatingactionbutton/functionality/alignment%}) of the FloatingActionButton.

 ## See Also